pepvivo/SchibstedDemo/README.md

 Explain how to run the automated tests for this system

 ## Explain what these tests test and why

 Give an example

 ## And coding style tests

-## Deployment

-Add additional notes about how to deploy this on a live system

-## Built With
+## Built/Deployment With

-•Visual Studio 2017 and c# - The programing framework used •,NET Framework 4.6.1 - Target Platform
+•Microsoft Visual Studio Community 2017 and c# - The programing framework used
+• ,NET Framework 4.6.1 - Target Platform
-•IIS Express - Web server
+• IIS Express - Web server

 ## Authors

-• Pep Vivó
+• Pep Vivó (pep.vivo@schibsted.com)

-See also the list of contributors who participated in this project.

 ## License